 (This article is about the color scale that describes white diamonds.
 If, however, you’re looking for information on fancy color diamonds, then see the series of articles under the appropriate heading in the menu bar.)

-According to Blue Nile, diamond color is the 2nd most important characteristic of diamond quality.
-In fact, they claim that “When looking at a diamond, the human eye notices the diamond’s cut first and its diamond color second.”
+According to Blue Nile, color is the 2nd most important characteristic of diamond quality.
+In fact, they claim that “When looking at a diamond, the human eye notices the diamond’s cut first and its color second.”

 The truth is, this statement is ridiculous.
 As I have mentioned time and again, you cannot trust the person trying to sell you a product to provide you with an objective opinion about that very product.